 Use easy-to-understand words and phrases.

-Regardless of where you’re surveying your users, you’re competing for their time and attention.
+Regardless of where you’re delivering your studies to users, you’re competing for their time and attention.
 That means you need to make your questions really easy to understand at-a-glance.
 Use short, simple words and phrases and aim for a third-grade reading level where possible (think: Charlotte's Web and not War and Peace).
-This is especially important when trying to boost response rates for in-product surveys.
+This is especially important when trying to boost response rates for studies delivered in-product.

 Avoid jargon (e.g., technical language, industry terms, corporate-speak).